-Product Lifecycle Management in Electronics Manufacturing
+Product and Electronic Component Lifecycle Management in Electronics Manufacturing

 In the electronics industry, collaborative working across multi-disciplinary teams is essential for successful electronics product development.
 Expertise from electronics design specialists requires support from the mechanical and electrical capability to create functionally great products.
 In contrast, financial and marketing expertise is needed to ensure the product is successful.